vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/041/10_vRShNo_astoShi.md

 title = "10"

 +++
-WG take Trita as the persona of the 1st ps. speaker of astoṣi (“ich, als Trita …”), whereas I follow Geldner and Renou in supplying a 3rd ps. form of √stu for b.
+Witzel Gotō take Trita as the persona of the 1st ps. speaker of astoṣi (“ich, als Trita …”), whereas I follow Geldner and Renou in supplying a 3rd ps. form of √stu for b.

 The form etárī is, of course, problematic, but is most likely a loc. sg.; for disc.